asmith-git/DLL-Loader/README.md

 # DLL-Loader
 ## Description
-A simple class for loading dynamic link libraries (DLL).
-Currently only implemented for Windows OS.
+A simple class for loading dynamic libraries.
 The stable branch of the code can be found here : https://github.com/asmith-git/DLL-Loader/tree/Stable-1.0

 ## Features
-1. Loading DLL from file
+1. Loading a dynamic library (.dll or .so) from file
-2. Automatic memory management, including prevention of a single library being duplicated multiple times
+2. Automatic memory management, preventing multiple loadings of the same library
-3. Loading function pointers with either known or unknown types
+3. Loading symbols with either a known or unknown type
-4. Loading variables with known types

 ## Code Example